jrladd/dh2020/schedule.md

 ## Course Materials

-Many of our materials are available online, and all relevant links are in the class schedule above.
+Many of our materials are available online, and all relevant links are in the class schedule below.
 In addition, we'll use these four books:

 - Catherine D'Ignazio and Lauren Klein, Data Feminism (Open access, free web copy: https://data-feminism.mitpress.mit.edu/, or ISBN 9780262044004 if you prefer a physical copy)
 - Safiya Umoja Noble, Algorithms of Oppression: How Search Engines Reinforce Racism (ISBN 1479837245)